Engineering-Research-and-Development/true-connector/doc/TRUEConnector/prerequisite.md

 * `-b 4096` - specifies the key length, 4096 offers a good balance between security and performance, providing strong protection against brute-force attacks without being overly taxing on system resources.
 * `-f ~/.ssh/desktop_key-rsa` -  specifies the filename for the key file

 In order to create the key, you will be asked for a password.
 This is the password for your key.
 It is recommended and considered as best practice (and also security related) to enter passphrase.
 It will be used as security step, avoiding the usage of a stolen or lost private key.
 The result of this command should be two files.
 The file "\~/.ssh/desktop_key-rsa" which is the private-key file, and the file "~/.ssh/desktop_key-rsa.pub" which contains your public-key file.
-This public-key and private-key will be securely transferred to the client.
-This means that keys are transferred to the client machine without exposing the content of the file, following best practices for delivering files containing sensitive data, such are password protected zip archive, uploading to some storage, and providing link to the responsible user, admin approaching to the client and copying key file from USB stick, or whatever is applicable and most suitable for the company.
+After the process is completed, the ***user*** must securely transfer the public-key to the OS administrator.
+This entails transferring the public-key without exposing the file's contents, following best practices for delivering files containing sensitive data.
+These practices may include using a password-protected zip archive, uploading to secure storage and providing a link to the responsible OS administrator, physically approaching the OS administrator and copying the key file from a USB stick, or employing any other applicable and suitable method for the company.

 public-key needs to be added to the authorized keys.
 To make sure we do not override any already configured authorized key, we add the public-key to the authorized_keys file.
 If the file does not yet exist, it will create it automatically: